gilatoes/personalize-optiga-trust-x/README.md

 2. Attach a digital certificate to the Thing
 3. Attach a policy to the Thing or certificate.

-The most important part of the "Thing" registration process is the credential registration.
+One of the most important part of the "Thing" registration process is the credential registration.
 AWS IoT uses Public Key Cryptography for authentication and encrypting its communication channel.
 Each "Thing" must store their Private Key **securely**.
 The matching Public key must be registered with AWS IoT Core.
 AWS provides a method known as "Create with CSR".
 Using this method, a digital certificate is signed by AWS CA after verification that Public key matches the CSR digital signature.
 Using this process, it proves that Thing's owner indeed owns the private key without sending it over the internet.

 ## Trust X Personalization
 Trust X can be used to securely store the AWS credential.
 This process is known as personalization.